KatFenzyYT/kat-loading/README.md

 This project is licensed under MIT License - see LICENSE for details.

 👏 Credits
-Your Name (KatFenzyYT) - Creator & Maintainer
+@KatFenzyYT - Creator & Maintainer

 Contributors (emoji key)